-1) Sanitize primary fermenter, lid, airlock (preferably using one-step or iodine sanitizer)
+1) Sanitize primary fermenter, lid, airlock (preferably using easy clean or iodine sanitizer)

-2) Pour approximately two gallons (no more) of dechlorinated water into your boiling kettle.
-Bring water to 150-160 degrees F. Place specialty grains (#4) in steeping socks and place socks in water.
+2) Pour 1.25 gallons dechlorinated water into your boiling kettle.
+Bring water to 150-160 degrees F..
+Turn off heat.
+Place steeping grains (#4) in steeping socks and place socks in water.
 Allow grains to steep for 20 minutes at 150-160 deg.
-F. Stir well repeatedly throughout the 20 minutes to allow for maximum extraction of color.
-After 20 minutes remove grains.
-Add an additional 3-4 gallons of brewing water to the kettle and bring water to a boil.
+F. Stir well repeatedly throughout the 20 minutes to allow for maximum extraction of color, flavor and aroma.
+After 20 minutes remove the socks.
+Add an additional 1-2 gallons of brewing water to your kettle and bring to a boil.

 3) Turn off heat.
-Add all malt syrup (#1 and #2) and dry malt extract (#3) and bittering hops (#5).
+Add malt syrups (#1 and #2), dry malt extract (#3), and bittering hops (#5) to kettle.
 Stir well so that ingredients do not stick to the bottom of kettle.
 Hops may be put directly into kettle, straining bag not required.